Lathran Johnson Woodard is the Chief Executive Officer of the South Carolina Primary Health Care Association and Immediate Past Board Chair of NACHC.

 That same year, health centers were launched as a small demonstration program as part of President Johnson’s Office of Economic Opportunity.
 Until then, Americans had not looked to community health services as a means to address population health problems and implement social change in access to food, housing, clothing, water, sanitation, education and economic opportunity.
 Everyone understood that intervention was needed to fight poverty, but starting a program and a host of community-based organizations that would address these social ills over the long term was daunting.
 Yet, it was done.

 It began in two vastly different areas of the country where the landscape seemed different, but the determinants of health – poverty, inequality, lack of access to care, segregation – were insidiously the same.
 In rural Mound Bayou, Mississippi, appalling health conditions demanded attention.
-One of the early pioneers of the health center movement, Dr. Robert Smith, recently told Kaiser Health News:
+One of the early pioneers of the health center movement, Dr. Robert Smith, who formed the Medical Committee for Civil Rights in 1963, recently told Kaiser Health News:

 “Mississippi was third-world and was so bad and so separated.
 The Community Health Center Movement was the conduit for physicians all over this country who believed that all people have a right to health care.”